External Entity CRUD Actions

 External Entities shine in use cases where an external database or structure cannot be migrated into a different environment, and users want Portal visible actions on the data.

-Inside the Configuration Folder, a list of Flows representing different potential actions is displayed in the Designer View.
+Inside the Configuration Folder, the Designer View displays a list of Flows representing different potential actions.
 The External Entity's capabilities are limited until these Flows are built.
 This article demonstrates how to use the Create, Update, and Delete steps with an External Entity Data Structure to build these Flows and their respective actions.

 Do Not Store Data In The Configuration Folder

-The Configuration Folder is meant for creating Flows, Rules, and other Designer elements to enhance that custom Data Structure.
+The Configuration Folder creates flows, rules, and other designer elements to enhance the custom data structure.
 It is incapable of storing process-specific data.

 Example